-- Demonstrates awareness of and sensitivity to the impact of power, trust, respect, and physical closeness on relationships with clients. - Treats clients, with respect avoiding all situations, comments and/or actions that could reasonably be perceived as: - unprofessional, - in violation of human rights, - discriminatory. - Does not enter therapeutic relationships with individuals with whom professional boundaries, judgment and objectivity cannot be established and maintained. - Does not make abusive, sexually suggestive or harassing comments or engage in inappropriate physical contact with clients. - Establishes and maintains a professional physical environment that supports the maintenance of therapeutic boundaries during client assessment, treatment, and education in both formal and informal practice environments.
-Including but not limited to - Proactively provides options for draping - Providing privacy while the client is undressing or dressing
+- Demonstrates awareness of and sensitivity to the impact of power, trust, respect, and physical closeness on relationships with clients. - Treats clients with respect, avoiding all situations, comments, and/or actions that could reasonably be perceived as: - unprofessional, - in violation of human rights, and/or - discriminatory. - Does not enter into or continue therapeutic relationships with individuals with whom professional boundaries, judgment, and objectivity cannot be established and maintained. - Does not make abusive, sexually suggestive, or harassing comments or engage in inappropriate physical contact with clients - Establishes and maintains a professional physical environment that supports the maintenance of therapeutic boundaries during client assessment, treatment, and education in both formal and informal practice environments.
+This includes but is not limited to: - proactively providing options for draping and - providing privacy while the client is undressing or dressing.

-- Explains to clients beforehand any procedures that could be misinterpreted and obtains ongoing informed consent. - Does not promote their personal or religious beliefs or causes to clients in the context of the therapeutic relationship. - Does not enter a close personal relationship with a client or a person who is a caregiver for a client (e.g., parent of a minor receiving physiotherapy services, client's spouse) - Does not socialize or communicate with or engage in other activities with patients for the purpose of pursuing a relationship beyond the therapeutic relationship. - Identifies and addresses boundary violations, whether initiated by the physiotherapist or the client, by discussing inappropriate behaviour and attempting to resolve issues. - Ends the therapeutic relationship by appropriately discontinuing treatment or transferring care as required in instances where: - the physiotherapist is unable to maintain their objectivity, - professional boundaries cannot be maintained or reestablished, - a positive, respectful therapeutic relationship cannot be established.
+- Does not enter a close personal relationship with a client or a person who is a caregiver for a client (e.g., parent of a minor receiving physiotherapy services or client's spouse). - Does not use their professional role as a means of pursuing personal relationships beyond the therapeutic relationship with clients and former clients. - Identifies, documents, and addresses boundary violations, whether initiated by the physiotherapist or the client, by discussing inappropriate behaviour and attempting to resolve issues. - Ends the therapeutic relationship by appropriately discontinuing treatment or transferring care as required in instances where: - The physiotherapist is unable to maintain their objectivity. - Professional boundaries cannot be maintained or reestablished. - A positive, respectful therapeutic relationship cannot be established.